JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 Go back to the browser, select a video, and press the button a few times.
 The video will jump between the two lists.

-> You can find this state of the project on the `05-more-components` branch [here](https://github.com/kotlin-hands-on/web-app-react-kotlin-js-gradle/tree/05-more-components).
+> You can find this state of the project in the `05-more-components` branch [here](https://github.com/kotlin-hands-on/web-app-react-kotlin-js-gradle/tree/05-more-components).
 >
 {type="note"}

 ## Use packages from npm

-To make the app usable, you still need a video player that actually plays videos and some social share buttons to help people share the content.
+To make the app usable, you still need a video player that actually plays videos and some buttons to help people share the content.

 React has a rich ecosystem with a lot of pre-made components you can use instead of building this functionality yourself.